 Join our free Travel Miles and Points Facebook Group to learn more and connect with other points enthusiasts.

-And remember, always stay responsible and disciplined with your credit card use.
+Remember, always stay responsible and disciplined when using your travel credit cards.

 Happy travels!